koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_25_img1.md

-# The diagram in slide 25 of lecture 8 is composed of several labeled boxes and directional arrows indicating the flow of a logistics system.
+# Slide 25 of Lecture 8 contains information about The diagram in slide 25 of lecture 8 is composed of several labeled boxes and directional arrows indicating the flow of a logistics system.

 - At the top is the label "Forward Logistics" with a dotted arrow pointing to the right.